 Individual 401(k)

-Designed to offer the same benefits as a business 401(k), this plan is also known as a Individual 401(k).
-It is ideal for individuals who are self-employed, or whose only employee is their spouse.
+Designed to offer the same benefits as a company 401(k), this plan is also known as a Solo 401(k).
+It is ideal for individuals who are sole proprietors, or whose only employee is their spouse.
 Each year, you can contribute up to the annual 401(k) limit, and the employer may make a non-elective contribution up to 25% of compensation or, if self-employed, an amount considering your earned income and deducting half of self-employment tax paid and contributions made by you during the year.
 Another benefit of individual 401(k)s is the ability to open a Roth 401(k) account, or roll over pre-tax assets.

 Setting Up an Individual 401(k)

 - Choose a Plan Provider: Choose a financial institution or brokerage that offers Individual 401(k) plans.
-Search for providers with multiple investment options and reduced fees.
+Search for providers with various investment options and reduced fees.

 - Create a Plan Document: Create the terms of your plan, including contribution limits, investment options, and loan provisions.